 My first extension for Sitemagic CMS

-Building extensions is faily easy once you understand the concepts described in the Building extensions for Sitemagic CMS (introduction).
+Building extensions for Sitemagic CMS (introduction).
 Extensions can be build using almost pure PHP, while the underlaying framework provides additional functionality.

-Before proceeding, make sure you have enabled debugging which will help you identify code errors.
+enabled debugging which will help you identify code errors.

 In this example we will build an extension that allows us to change the background color of our website.
-Follow the instruction on this page, or download the example from the box in the upper right cornor, and install it to the extensions folder on the server.
-Make sure you enable the extension from Settings.
+Follow the instruction on this page, or download the example from the box in the upper right cornor, and install it to the

 To manually create the extension, first create a folder named MyVeryFirstExtension in the extensions folder.
 Create the files metadata.xml and Main.class.php: